MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 > [!NOTE]
 > Depending on the amount of data, your SQL configuration and your connection speed, a full replication could take several hours to complete.
 Subsequent replications will complete more quickly as only changed data is replicating.

-## Adding tenant to an existing runtime service or updating companies
+## Adding a tenant to an existing runtime service or updating companies

 There are some scenarios where it will be necessary for you to run the Intelligent Cloud assisted set up wizard more than once.